bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 title: "Golang vs C++: Which is Best For Your Next Project"
 author: Meghan Reichenbach
 date: "2021-07-12"
-lastmod: "2021-04-22"
+lastmod: "2022-10-01"
 categories:
   - "golang"
 images:
   - /img/800/Go-vs-C-min.webp
 ---

-Needing to be a math genius to learn code is a thing of the past.
-More high-level programming languages offer an alternative to low-level machine code, which makes coding more accessible than ever.
+Needing to be a math genius to [learn to code](https://boot.dev) is a thing of the past.
+High-level programming languages offer an alternative to low-level machine code, which makes coding more accessible than ever.
+Let's dive into how Golang, a modern higher-level language, matches up to C++, a tried-and-true low-level language.
+We'll cover the most important points like which language is more performant, which is easier to learn, which results in cleaner code, and which programming methodologies guide their respective designs.

+## Does it matter if I choose Go or C++?

-But with dozens of languages available, which ones are worth learning?
-Regardless of whether you plan to work in computer science, or casually dabble in code, the best thing you can do is understand what each language does and who uses them.
-That way, you know you’re learning a language that benefits you.
+With dozens of languages available, which ones are worth learning?
+Regardless of whether you plan to work as a professional developer, or casually dabble in code, one of the best things you can do is understand which programming languages are specialized for which tasks.
+That way, you know you’re learning a language thats good to accomplish your specific goals.

 Now, you may have seen our breakdown of [Golang vs. Python](/golang/golang-vs-python/), but now it's time to see how Golang matches up to C++.
 We’ll compare their design, performance, speed, and security, as well as discuss key differences between the two languages and how they're used in the real world.
+By the end of this article you'll know if you want to [learn Golang](https://boot.dev/learn/learn-golang) or C++.

 ## Golang vs C++: A Brief History